1947 flying disc craze: Reports peak

-On July 7, newspapers announced that reports "poured in" from the San Francisco Bay.
+By July 7, the Los Angeles Times proclaimed: "Flying 'Whatsits' Supplant Weather as No. 1 Topic Anywhere People Meet".
+That day, newspapers announced that reports "poured in" from the San Francisco Bay.
 Berkeley professor Raymond Thayer Birge reassured the public that the discs "aren't coming from outer space".
 Army pilots began flying "camera patrols" as 11 planes were equipped with telescopic cameras in the hopes of capturing images of a flying disc.

 Also on July 7, press reported the account of Vernon Baird, who claimed to have seen a 'Flying Yo-Yo' over Montana.
 Baird, a civilian pilot working work for a mapping firm, reported the object "came apart like a clamshell.
 The two pieces spiraled down somewhere in the Madison Range".
 Baird described seeing similar objects darting around "like a batch of molecules doing the rumba."
 Later that day, it was reported that Baird had admitted the entire story was false.

 One recovered disc was revealed to be a circular saw blade with tubes and wires attached, while a second disc turned out to be locomotive packing washers.

 Retired general Hap Arnold (no relation) publicly speculated the discs had either been developed by United States scientists or were foreign technology that "operating out of control".
 The Los Angeles Examiner received and publicized a letter claiming the discs were atomic-powered Russian planes.

-Winfred Overholser, nationally renown psychiatrist, described the reports as a "national hysteria".
+Winfred Overholser, a nationally renowned psychiatrist, described the reports as a "national hysteria".
 In contrast, Harry A. Steckel, psychiatric consultant to the Veterans Administration, dismissed the "mass hysteria" explanation, adding that the disc might be the result of "experiments by unknown government agencies".

-On July 7, it was reported than an Army weather kite was found a farm near Granville, Ohio.
+On July 7, it was reported than an Army weather kite was found on a farm near Granville, Ohio.
 Truman returned to Washington after a weekend in Charlottesville, driving himself most of the way, with police escort.

 Also on July 7, it was reported that the FBI was investigating a letter received by the Los Angeles Examiner which claimed the discs were atomic-powered Russian craft.
 The Examiner turned the letter over to authorities after a recommendation by a "top-flight atomic scientist" who appraised the letter as "not all nonsense".